jim-schwoebel/pylicense/README.md

        If you are using the code written for a larger project, we are happy to consult with you and help you with deployment.
-Our team has >10 world experts in kafka distributed architectures, microservices built on top of Node.JS / python / docker, and machine learning / deep learning.
+Our team has >10 world experts in kafka distributed architectures, microservices built on top of Node.JS / python / docker, and machine learning of speech and text data.

        We've helped a wide variety of enterprises - small businesses, researchers, enterprises, and/or independent developers.
 If you'd like to work with us to help you, let us know @ js@neurolex.co